aniketbwarhade/user-threads/README.md

 ---------------
 ### There is a mapping for many user level threads onto a single kernel thread.
 ### SIGVTALRM signals are used to do the scheduling of user threads .
-Following eight functions are implemented:
+Following twelve functions are implemented:
 1. create_new_thread()
 2. join_thread()
 3. exit_thread()